-- as, but not limited to AHU coils, chiller evaporator barrels, control valves, heat exchangers, permanent pumps, etc. is NOT acceptable.
-Use of permanent pumps is only acceptable with prior approval from UES. - 3.
-These procedures shall be followed by the Contractor and witnessed by the UCF PM, UCF Chemical Contractor or UES CHW designee. - 4.
+- These procedures shall be followed by the Contractor and witnessed by the UCF PM, UCF Chemical Contractor or UES CHW designee. - 4.
 Five (5) days' notice in advance of the start of testing shall be provided.
 Testing shall not proceed until all concrete thrust blocks are in place and cured or other restraining devices are installed.
 While piping is being filled, all air shall have been purged from the test section, with additional release valves provided if required. - 5.
-Piping shall be cleared of all debris and rinsed with clean water per US Waters cleaning procedure. - 6.
-Piping system dead legs and low points shall be blown down. - 7.
+Piping shall be cleared of all debris and rinsed with clean water per US Waters cleaning procedure. - Piping system dead legs and low points shall be blown down. - 7.
 Documentation of this test must be provided to UES Field Representative & CHW Production Manager. - UCF current chemical contractor (US Water) account representative Paul Lioce (904-540-7910) shall be contacted for proper procedure and for all required chemicals.
 No substitution of chemicals or procedures are allowed. - The CHW Production Manager shall be notified of the total amount of detergent and water mixture to be drained prior to starting the procedure.
 UCF EH&S must approve the procedure and quantity. - 10.
 UCF Chemical Contractor (US Water) shall take water sample and advise UES-CHW Production Manager when all required levels and test have been passed.
-CHW will remain disconnected until this process in complete, and only then will UES
+CHW will remain disconnected until this process in complete, and only then will UES approve opening the new system to the district. - 11.
+Only chemicals approved by the chilled water chemical treatment vendor (US Water) shall be introduced into the UCF chilled water piping system.

-- approve opening the new system to the district. - 11.
-Only chemicals approved by the chilled water chemical treatment vendor (US Water) shall be introduced into the UCF chilled water piping system. - 12.
-All new or replacement chilled water piping systems shall be chemically cleaned prior to connection to the main chilled water system.
+12. All new or replacement chilled water piping systems shall be chemically cleaned prior to connection to the main chilled water system.